 Mr Crane is the Designated Safeguarding Lead who is a member of our Senior Leadership Team and is responsible for ensuring the safety of both students and staff.
 The Senior Designated Deputy Safeguarding Lead is Mrs Downes and the Designated Deputy Safeguarding Leads are Ms H Barnes, Mrs N Ierston, Mr T Preston, Mr N Linington all of whom support Mr Crane in his duties.
 Mrs Stanley is our Single Point of Contact (SPOC) for extremism and radicalisation and a Designated Deputy Safeguarding Lead

-Throughout the academic year we raise the profile of safeguarding and safer schools with assemblies on Bullying, Homophobic, Internet Safety, Diversity, Domestic Abuse, Violent Relationships and many more and this is ties in closely with our SMSSC and L4L programmes.
+Throughout the academic year we raise the profile of safeguarding and safer schools with assemblies on Bullying, Sexual and Gender Identity, Online Safety, Diversity, Domestic Abuse, Abusive Relationships, Peer on Peer Abuse, Sexual Harassment and many more.
+This ties in closely with our SMSC and Learning 4 Life programme.

-Each case is treated with dignity and respect and we work closely with external agencies, family and the students themselves to ensure they feel safe, nurtured and receive the appropriate level of support to allow them to achieve their full potential.
+Each safeguarding concern is treated with dignity and respect and we work closely with families, external agencies, and the students themselves to ensure they feel safe, nurtured and receive the appropriate level of support to allow them to achieve their full potential.